LarryPinicola/LarryPinicola/README.md

 # 💫 About Me:
-I'm a young enthusiast driven by a strong passion for designing captivating websites and creating compelling content. <br> 🌱 I’m currently learning Next.js 13, C# and .Net <br>💬 You can ask me about React.js
+I'm a young enthusiast driven by a strong passion for designing captivating websites and creating compelling content. <br> 🌱 I’m currently learning C# and .NetCore

 ## 🌐 Socials: